tilo/smarter_csv/docs/header_transformations.md

  * any occurences of :comment_regexp or :row_sep will be stripped from the first line with the CSV header
  * any of the keys in the header line will be downcased, spaces replaced by underscore, and converted to Ruby symbols before being used as keys in the returned Hashes
  * you can not combine the :user_provided_headers and :key_mapping options
- * if the incorrect number of headers are provided via :user_provided_headers, exception SmarterCSV::HeaderSizeMismatch is raised
+ * if the incorrect number of headers are provided via :user_provided_headers, versions >1.13 will automatically add column names `column_N` for additional unexpected columns.
+If you want to raise an error instead, add option `strict: true`, and it will raise `SmarterCSV::HeaderSizeMismatch`.

 ### NOTES on improper quotation and unwanted characters in headers:
  * some CSV files use un-escaped quotation characters inside fields.
 This can cause the import to break.
 To get around this, use the `:force_simple_split => true` option in combination with `:strip_chars_from_headers => /[\-"]/` .
 This will also significantly speed up the import.